 Abu Dhabi University is committed to being an academic community.
-This includes care, cooperation and an adherence to standards of behavior for all who are part of this community.
-In order for this community to flourish, the following expectations of behavior have been established:
+This includes care, cooperation and adherence to standards of behavior for all who are part of this community.
+For this community to flourish, the following expectations of behavior have been established: